Avirup-R/Wastex/README.md

 # Wastex

-A website for trading the garbage based on recylable or non-recylable.\n Has differnet interface for both buyer and seller.\n Implements a basic CNN for identifying the type of garbage.\n Uses Firebase for logging the users and data storage.\n
+A website for trading the garbage based on recylable or non-recylable.</br>
+Has differnet interface for both buyer and seller.</br>
+Implements a basic CNN for identifying the type of garbage.</br>
+Uses Firebase for logging the users and data storage.</br>